UNCG-DAISY/Instagrain/hardware/V3/README.md

 # BOM v3

-Full List of Materials can be found on the BOMv3 (coming soon)
+Full List of Materials can be found on the BOMv3.csv, (currently a rough draft)

 ---
 ### Major Components